-Based on our risk assessment and following a risk-based approach, we have evaluated the impairment methodologies applied and assumptions made by Management in relation to this key audit matter, which included, inter alia, the following audit procedures:
+Management has provided further information on the above in Notes 2.9, 3.2 and 33 to the financial statements.
+Based on our risk assessment and following a risk-based approach, we have evaluated the impairment methodologies applied and assumptions made by Management in relation to this key audit matter and carried out, inter alia, the following audit procedures:

-- The credit granting process of the Bank was compared with the Central Bank of Cyprus' requirements (based on applicable regulations and directives) to identify and assess the impact of any discrepancies. - The controls in place for the credit granting process were reviewed and their adequacy, in terms of design and implementation and operating effectiveness, was assessed. - An assessment of the appropriateness of methodologies and policies adopted by Management with respect to impairment of loans and advances to customers in accordance with IFRS 9, "Financial Instruments". - An assessment of the design and implementation of internal controls relevant to the audit, including controls around the methodologies applied, risk models employed, significant assumptions employed by Management, accuracy and completeness of data inputs and model calculations as well as controls over manual processes for valuation of collateral. - With the support of our internal credit risk specialists, we have obtained and tested evidence to support the appropriateness of probability of default, loss given default and exposure at default assumptions. - With the support of our internal credit risk and modelling specialists, we assessed the impairment methodology of the Bank, re-performing certain key steps so as to gain assurance over the validity and consistency of calculations in relation to collective assessment allowances. - Obtained and tested evidence of timely identification of exposures with significant increase in credit risk and timely identification of credit-impaired exposures. - On a sample basis assessed the reasonableness of significant assumptions used in the measurement of impairment of individually assessed exposures, including valuation of collaterals as well as assumptions used for estimating future discounted cash flows. - We assessed whether the disclosures appropriately disclose and address the uncertainty, which exists when determining the expected credit losses.
-In addition, we assessed whether the disclosure of the key judgements and assumptions made was sufficiently clear.
+- We compared the credit granting process of the Bank with the Central Bank of Cyprus' requirements (based on applicable regulations and directives) to identify and assess the impact of any discrepancies. - We evaluated the design of the controls in place for the credit granting process to determine whether they have been effectively implemented and operated.
+We assessed the appropriateness of methodologies and policies adopted by Management with respect to impairment of loans and advances to customers in accordance with IFRS 9,"Financial Instruments". - We evaluated the design of internal controls relevant to the audit to determine whether they have been effectively implemented, including controls around the methodologies applied, risk models employed, significant assumptions employed by Management, accuracy and completeness of data inputs and model calculations as well as the classification of loans in stages, taking into account the criteria for inclusion in government measures to support borrowers in the form of payment suspensions (moratoria).
+Where necessary, we carried out our audit procedures with the support of internal credit risk and information technology experts. - With the support of internal experts on credit risk, we conducted an independent assessment of accumulated impairment losses on loans and advances to customers subject to collective assessment in accordance with the Bank's methodology, and a comparison of our own assessment with the results of the Bank's collective impairment assessment.
+Our independent assessment included the assessment of probability of default, loss given default and exposure at default. - We assessed the reasonableness and appropriateness of the macroeconomic variables used in the models, the scenarios and probability weights applied to them, taking into account the effects of the COVID-19 pandemic. - We assessed the adequacy of the criteria applied by management and the significant assumptions used regarding the classification of loans in stages in accordance with IFRS 9.
+Our work included the evaluation of the criteria set by Management in order to identify in a timely manner the significant increase in credit risk and the inability to pay.
+We received the relevant evidence and examined on a sample basis the timely recognition of exposures with a significant increase in credit risk and the timely recognition of impaired exposures. - On a sample basis, we assessed the reasonableness of significant assumptions used in the measurement of impairment of individually assessed exposures, including valuation of collaterals as well as assumptions used for estimating future discounted cash flows, taking into account the effects of COVID-19 pandemic. - We assessed the completeness and accuracy of the related disclosures in accordance with the provisions of the relevant accounting standards and the regulatory expectations of COVID-19 pandemic specific disclosures.